wmww/Skylight/readme.md

 ## Intro
 Skylight is a shell and programming language currently being designed.
 It's syntax takes inspiration from the C language family, Rust and particularly Swift.
 It also can be run as a shell and supports simple BASH-like syntax to run commands.

-## Purpose of This Document
+### Purpose of This Document
 This document will be the complete language specification.
+For now, I'm keeping it short to save your time and mine.
+If something isn't specified, just assume its the same as any other modern C-style language (it is assumed you are familiar with at least one).
+If something is really unclear, ask me or open and issue and I will fix it.

+### Future Plan
 My last language, [Pinecone](https://pinecone-lang.herokuapp.com/index.html) was designed and implemented in parallel with little external feedback.
 While this suited the goals of that project in some ways, it was not ideal in others.
 This time around I will design the language, get feedback and iterate on the design several times before I begin implementation.
 This document on GitHub is the single source of truth of the current specification of the language.
-If you want to give feedback, please join the discussion on [this reddit thread that I forgot to link so it won't work](https://http.cat/404).
+Once I get to a design I'm happy with and others are excited about, I will begin implementation.
+I have some cool ideas about bootstrapping a self compiler, but now I'm getting ahead of myself.

+### Give Feedback!
+If you have questions or suggestions, send them my way.
+Don't worry if they are too vague, too specific, or too unusual.
+The worst that could happen is I tell you your a fucking idiot with terrible ideas.
+If you have me on social media, message me there or email me at w​​​​ilco​ze ​@​ gm​​​​ai​l​.​c​om otherwise.

 ## Guiding Principles